maulanailyasy/diffractionopticssimforhighschool/README.md

 # diffractionopticssimforhighschool
 This repository contains about simulating optical diffraction for an arbitrary aperture that can be adjusted freely.
 This simulation is used to introduce the characteristics of a wave to high school students.
+The simulation can be used as a puzzle game.
+The resulting diffraction patterns are the question and the true apertures are the answer.
+Further, the completion for each diffraction patterns give access to allow the student create a word in a scrabble boardgame .
+Thus, combining optics and english vocabulary activities at the same time.
+However, other type of activities can also be adjust.